javpet/Jiffy/README.md

 # Jiffy
-The GIF searcher based on the [Giphy API](https://developers.giphy.com/explorer/)
+A Gif searcher based on the [Giphy API](https://developers.giphy.com/explorer/)

-Instructions:
+Instructions
 1. Type the search term
-2. Hit enter and receive a new GIF
+2. Hit enter, and receive a new GIF endlessly (alright not endlessly but who can resist those 🐱🐱🐱🐱)

 But, more importantly check the live site [here](https://jiffysearch.herokuapp.com/) in action and try yourself!